deja-vu-platform/deja-vu/packages/catalog/rating/README.md

 ## Notes

-To use this cliché in your app you need to add the following to `styles.css`:
+To use this concept in your app you need to add the following to `styles.css`:

 ```css